speakeasy-api/openapi-directory/SDKs/amazonaws.com/email/2010-12-01/go/README.md

 * `GetCreateConfigurationSetTrackingOptions` - <p>Creates an association between a configuration set and a custom domain for open and click event tracking. </p> <p>By default, images and links used for tracking open and click events are hosted on domains operated by Amazon SES.
 You can configure a subdomain of your own to handle these events.
 For information about using custom domains, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html">Amazon SES Developer Guide</a>.</p>
 * `GetCreateCustomVerificationEmailTemplate` - <p>Creates a new custom verification email template.</p> <p>For more information about custom verification email templates, see <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/custom-verification-emails.html">Using Custom Verification Email Templates</a> in the <i>Amazon SES Developer Guide</i>.</p> <p>You can execute this operation no more than once per second.</p>
 * `GetCreateReceiptRuleSet` - <p>Creates an empty receipt rule set.</p> <p>For information about setting up receipt rule sets, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-receipt-rule-set.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
-* `GetCreateTemplate` - <p>Creates an email template.
-Email templates enable you to send personalized email to one or more destinations in a single API operation.
-For more information, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-personalized-email-api.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
 * `GetDeleteConfigurationSet` - <p>Deletes a configuration set.
 Configuration sets enable you to publish email sending events.
 For information about using configuration sets, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
 * `GetDeleteConfigurationSetEventDestination` - <p>Deletes a configuration set event destination.
 Configuration set event destinations are associated with configuration sets, which enable you to publish email sending events.
 For information about using configuration sets, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
 * `GetDeleteConfigurationSetTrackingOptions` - <p>Deletes an association between a configuration set and a custom domain for open and click event tracking.</p> <p>By default, images and links used for tracking open and click events are hosted on domains operated by Amazon SES.
 You can configure a subdomain of your own to handle these events.
 For information about using custom domains, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html">Amazon SES Developer Guide</a>.</p> <note> <p>Deleting this kind of association will result in emails sent using the specified configuration set to capture open and click events using the standard, Amazon SES-operated domains.</p> </note>